 For children aged about 2 years or younger, the above pediatric dosage should be reduced by a factor that depends heavily upon age, as shown in the following graph, age plotted on a logarithmic scale in months.

-For a child aged 20 months, the dosing suggested for children with normal renal function aged 2 years or greater should be multiplied by about 0.97; the initial starting dose would be (30 X 0.97) = 29.1 mg/m², administered three times daily.
-For a child aged 1 month, the starting dose should be multiplied by 0.68; the initial starting dose would be (30 X 0.68) = 20 mg/m², administered three times daily.
-For a child aged about 1 week, the initial starting dose should be multiplied by 0.3; the starting dose would be (30 X 0.3) = 9 mg/m².
+For a child aged 20 months, the dosing suggested for children with normal renal function aged 2 years or greater should be multiplied by about 0.97; the initial starting dose would be (30 Ã— 0.97) = 29.1 mg/m², administered three times daily.
+For a child aged 1 month, the starting dose should be multiplied by 0.68; the initial starting dose would be (30 Ã— 0.68) = 20 mg/m², administered three times daily.
+For a child aged about 1 week, the initial starting dose should be multiplied by 0.3; the starting dose would be (30 Ã— 0.3) = 9 mg/m².
 Use similar calculations for dose titration.

-Dosage In Renal Impairment
+Dosage For Patients With Renal Impairment

 |Creatinine Clearance mL/min||Dosing Interval (hours)|